davidlday/bookworm-blog/about_us.md

   * Technology architect

 My day job is as the database and business intelligence technology area leader at a major insurance company.
 You can visit my [LinkedIn profile](https://www.linkedin.com/in/dday376) to find out a little more about my technology work, although I haven't updated it since taking the technology architect role.

-I've had a lot of offline conversations over the past two years with folks in both the technology and publishing industry to learn more about possibilities, needs, and interests.